hello-diana/home/content/authors/admin/_index.md

 ## About Me

 Yiyang(Diana) Wang is a driven Computer Science Ph.D. student at Georgia Tech specializing in human-computer interaction, multimodal sensing, and machine learning.
-Her research focuses on developing AI-driven mobile health technologies and behavioral analysis tools through user-centered design.
-She aims to apply her expertise in creating innovative, user-focused AI solutions across diverse technology domains.